-The 403(b) Plan Loan Program offers short-term general-purpose loans with repayment terms of five years or less, and long-term principal-residence loans with repayment terms of up to fifteen years.
+The 403(b) Plan Loan Program offers short-term general-purpose loans with repayment terms of five years or less, and long-term principal-residence loans with repayment terms of up to 15 years.
 A participant may have one general-purpose loan and one principal-residence loan outstanding at one time but may not take out more than one loan within a 12-month period.
 Monthly repayments of principal and interest are credited proportionately to the investment fund(s) according to the current 403(b) Plan contribution investment mix established by the participant.
 A nonrefundable loan initiation fee of \$35 is deducted from the 403(b) Plan account balance at the end of the calendar quarter in which the loan is taken.
 An annual maintenance fee of \$15 is deducted (\$3.75 per calendar quarter) from the participant's 403(b) Plan account balance.

 The interest rate is fixed at the time the loan is granted and equals the prevailing bank Prime Rate as published by The Wall Street Journal plus 1.0 percent.
-During fiscal year 2019-20, the Loan Program interest rate for new loans decreased from 6.5 percent to 4.25 percent.
-As of June 30, 2020, the loan rate remained at 4.25 percent.
+As of June 30, 2021, the loan rate remained at 4.25 percent.

-At June 30, 2020, the aggregate outstanding loan balance of 20,082 active loans was \$194.8 million compared to 19,802 active loans with an aggregate outstanding balance of \$193.8 million at June 30, 2019.
+At June 30, 2021, the aggregate outstanding loan balance of 19,644 active loans was \$189.0 million compared to 20,082 active loans with an aggregate outstanding balance of \$194.8 million at June 30, 2020.